-During the year, the Company repurchased 22,000 ordinary shares from the open market of Bursa Malaysia Securities Berhad.
-The total amount paid for the acquisition of the shares was RM14,687 and has been deducted from equity.
-The repurchase transactions were financed by internally generated funds and the average price paid for the shares was RM0.67 per share.
-The repurchased shares are held as treasury shares in accordance with Section 67A of the Companies Act, 1965.
+During the year, the Company repurchased 25,000 ordinary shares from the open market of Bursa Malaysia Securities Berhad.
+The total amount paid for acquisition of shares was RM19,021 and has been deducted from equity.
+The average price paid for the shares repurchased was RM0.76 per share.
+The repurchase transactions were financed by internally generated funds.
+The shares repurchased are being held as Treasury Shares in accordance with the requirements of Section 67A of the Companies Act, 1965.